 - CFA instructor teaching review courses for Fitch

-- Teaching 5-day intensive review courses for the Level II and Level III CFA exams in Zürich, Switzerland and Frankfurt, Germany, as well as Level I, Level II and Level III review courses and mock exams in Los Angeles, Irvine, Washington DC, Atlanta, San Francisco, Philadelphia, Denver, Toronto, Vancouver, Windsor (ON), London, Paris, Geneva, Moscow, and Kiev, and Level III webinars in Singapore and Malaysia.
+- Teaching 5-day intensive review courses for the Level II and Level III CFA exams in Zürich, Switzerland and Frankfurt, Germany, as well as Level I, Level II and Level III review courses and mock exams in Los Angeles, Irvine, Washington DC, Atlanta, San Francisco, Philadelphia, Denver, Toronto, Vancouver, Windsor (ON), London, Paris, Geneva, Moscow, and Kyiv, and Level III webinars in Singapore and Malaysia.

 - Marking Level III CFA morning session practice exams for candidates and providing feedback on how to improve answers